sithmel/json-key-value/README.md

 ]
 ```

-This function creates an JSON containing the indeces of the various objects:
+This function creates an JSON containing the indexes of the various objects:

 ```js
 import fs from "fs"